-LECOM sets no quotas nor has set asides; regardless of race or ethnicity, all applicants are considered in the same competitive pool using the same policies, procedures and Admissions Committee members.
-Our Admissions Committee's protocols ensure that all applicants receive individualized and equal consideration.
+LECOM has no quotas, nor does it have set asides; regardless of race or ethnicity, all applicants are considered in the same competitive pool using the same policies, procedures and Admissions Committee members.
+Our Admissions committee's protocols ensure that all applicants receive individualized and equal consideration.